paultopia/MeowMeow/README.md

 ### TODO

-[ ] Wrap major stemmers (in process).
+- [ ] Wrap major stemmers.

-[x] Modify main entry function to also take a vector of maps s.t. each map is document + keyword-denoted variables (like label + other features) (high priority)
+- [x] Modify main entry function to also take a vector of maps s.t. each map is document + keyword-denoted variables (like label + other features) (high priority)

-[ ] Support for sparse matrix.
+- [ ] Support for sparse matrix.

-[ ] Sparse terms removal.
+- [ ] Sparse terms removal.

-[ ] Removal of short words by user-provided length.
+- [ ] Removal of short words by user-provided length.
 (Also, I suspect the current implementation with mapping over strings as characters will puke on any one-character documents.)

+- [ ] split up some namespaces would be nice

+- [x] basic n-grams.

+- [ ] integrate n-grams into workflow

-[ ] N-grams.
+- [ ] big refactor and tidy.

-[ ] Stopwords removal.
+- [ ] Stopwords removal.

-[ ] TF/IDF scores.
+- [ ] TF/IDF scores.

-[ ] Figure out how to leverage lazy data structures to handle large datasets.
+- [ ] Figure out how to leverage lazy data structures to handle large datasets.

-[ ] Tests.
+- [ ] Tests (in process).

-[ ] Wrap sentiment analysis from existing NLP libraries.
+- [ ] Wrap sentiment analysis from existing NLP libraries (maybe to different library).

-[ ] I/O, create interfaces for common document storage methods, dump to CSV.
+- [ ] I/O, create interfaces for common document storage methods, dump to CSV (maybe elsewhere).

-[ ] Wrap PDFBox and other readers for non-plaintext formats.
+- [ ] Wrap PDFBox and other readers for non-plaintext formats (maybe elsewhere).

-[ ] Create Python and R interfaces (possibly as separate CLI application or via http).
+- [ ] Create Python and R interfaces (possibly as separate CLI application or via http).

 ## License

 Copyright © 2016 Paul Gowder

 The MIT License (MIT)
-Copyright (c) <year> <copyright holders>
+Copyright (c) <2016> <Paul Gowder>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: